 MCHN 1343 - Machine Shop Mathematics.
 Three hours credit.
 Designed to prepare the student with technical, applied mathematics skills that will be necessary in future machine shop-related courses.
 The student will define the use of formulas and identify conversion methods of numbering systems; convert fractions to decimals and back; use formulas in solving measurement problems; and compute correctly by adding, subtracting, multiplying, and dividing whole numbers, decimals, fractions and mixed numbers.
-Proficiency on work keys, reading and mathematics.
 Three hours lecture each week.
 Lab fee.